 Our Editorial Team Operates Separately from our Commercial Team

 So what drives the content, the potential to generate revenue or the focus on helping people save money?
 The answer for Savings.com.au is to always start first with the latter.
-We write content which we know people in the community are searching for answers on and seeking help for.
+We write content on which we know people in the community are searching for answers and seeking help for.
 If this content generates opportunities for the Savings.com.au team to connect the ensuing audience to products that it believes align with the contextual purpose of the content, then it will publish those products within the content and make available the opportunity to connect product provider/s to this audience via a commercial relationship.
 Importantly, Savings.com.au frequently publishes products within its editorial content whether there is a commercial relationship in place with a product provider or not.

-Savings.com.au’s Responsibilities and Obligations
+Savings.com.au’s Licensing Responsibilities and Obligations

 Any advice provided or perceived from Savings.com.au content is intended to be general in nature (eg. not Personal Advice where a person’s individual circumstances and needs are taken into account).

 Savings.com.au is part of the Firstmac Group.
 As such, it has a number of ‘sister’ brands including the online lender, ‘Loans.com.au’.
-As was previously mentioned around the separation of editorial and commercial interests within the Savings.com.au operation, the same applies in relation to the deterrence of any commercial influence over any aspect of the Savings.com.au operation from other sister brands within the Firstmac group.
+As was previously mentioned around the separation of editorial and commercial interests within the Savings.com.au operation, the same applies in relation to the deterrence of any commercial influence over any aspect of the Savings.com.au operation from other sister brands within the Firstmac Group.